John Ford Elkington: Later career

 Elkington's injury caused him difficulty walking (he had to use two sticks) and he was discharged from the legion in July 1916.
 His actions in the legion had been covered by the British press and Hunter-Weston, by now a corps commander, instigated the process the re-appoint him to the British Army.
-Upon returning to Britain in September 1916 Elkington received a heroes welcome and a full pardon from George V. He twice met with the king, the second time to be invested into the Distinguished Service Order, to which he was appointed on 28 October 1916 (by which time he had been confirmed in his former rank).
+Upon returning to Britain in September 1916 Elkington received a hero's welcome and a full pardon from George V. He twice met with the king, the second time to be invested into the Distinguished Service Order, to which he was appointed on 28 October 1916 (by which time he had been confirmed in his former rank).
 Elkington's wounds precluded any further active service but he was re-instated as a lieutenant colonel in the Warwickshire Regiment.
 Elkington stated "It is wonderful to feel, that once again I have the confidence of my King and my country.
 I am afraid my career in the field is ended, but I must not complain".
 By contrast Mainwaring never recovered his reputation and died, in obscurity, in 1930.

 Shortly after returning to Britain in 1916 Elkington was painted by William Orpen.
 Orpen told Elkington's wife: "I do not think I have ever painted a man I admired so much as the Colonel" and exhibited the work at the Royal Academy in London in 1917.
 The Evening Despatch of 7 May 1917 noted that Orpen's portrait represented "a soldier to the tips of his fingers, but a soldier who has suffered, mentally and physically, and whose manly features bear the traces of his suffering".
 Orpen gifted the work to Elkington in February 1918.

-Elkington was retired on half-pay on 24 February 1918.
+Elkington was placed on half-pay on 24 February 1918 and retired on 1 July 1919.
 In retirement Elkington and his family moved to Burghclere in Hampshire, where he served as a justice of the peace.
 For his service in the war Elkington was awarded the Mons Star, the British War Medal and the Victory Medal.
 He chose not to wear the medals, stating that "I did nothing of particular note.
 I was with the others in the trenches".
 Elkington remained in the British Army reserves until 3 February 1921, when he reached the age limit.

 Elkington's youngest son served with the 10th battalion of the Rifle Brigade during the Second World War and was killed in action near Bou Arada, Tunisia on 19 January 1943.
 Elkington bestowed a stained glass window in his son's honour at the Church of the Ascension in Burghclere.
 Elkington died on 27 June 1944, before it could be unveiled.
 The window, with additional plaques honouring Elkington and his son-in-law Sir Richard de Bacquencourt des Voeux (who was killed while commanding the 156th Parachute Battalion at the Battle of Arnhem on 20 September 1944), was unveiled in May 1946 by Montgomery.
 Mary Elkington died on 26 May 1956.
 Elkington's tunic is held in the collection of the Warwickshire Regiment's Museum.